 Try a restart

-If for any reason the above method doesn’t work, you may want to restart your Versa.
+If the above method doesn’t work for any reason, you may want to restart your Versa.

 The whole process should take less than a minute and hopefully fixes any of the issues you are running into.

 Here are the steps to turn restart your Versa (original model) or Ionic:

 - Press and hold the Left and Bottom buttons until you see the Fitbit logo.